Rawnaqaburumman/Reading-notes/README.md

 # Reading-notes

 # Hello!
-My name is  Rawnaq Abu Rumman , I'm 24,I studied mechatronics engineering at the University of Jordan.
-Interested in programming I love discovery and learning.
-I am also a writer, writing articles in Arabic language.
-Its interesting experience learning here in ASAC
+Welcome in my website !
+this website contain all important information that i learned it in my learning journey in code felow .
-## Code 102 Reading Notes:
+## Code 102 Reading Notes: Intro to Software Development
 ### Table of contents: